12 Animals Who Are Probably Smarter Than You

 African Greys are as smart as a three-year-old

 Besides being able to mimic humans, parrots can solve puzzles based on logical reasoning.
 According to Live Science, these parrots are as smart as a three-year-old child.
 “Parrots can draw conclusions about where to find a food reward not only from clues as to its location, but also from the absence of clues—an ability previously only seen in humans and other apes . . .
 ‘It suggests that Grey parrots have some understanding of causality and that they can use this to reason about the world,’ study scientist Christian Schloegl, a researcher at the University of Vienna, told LiveScience.”
-(Speaking of smart parrots, here are five things your macaw wishes it could tell you.)
+Did you know that there are other amazing animals that can talk that aren’t parrots?

 Chimpanzees are very similar to humans

 Unsurprisingly, chimpanzees are one of the most intelligent animals on this planet—next to humans, of course.
 Similar to how humans inherit their intelligence from their mother, a chimpanzee’s intelligence also greatly relies on their genes.
 “They can learn words, play with objects, and even seem to mourn the deaths of their friends,” says National Geographic.
 “Genes determine about half of the variability in chimp intelligence and environmental factors the other half, according to primatologist William Hopkins, of the Yerkes National Primate Research Center in Atlanta, Georgia, and colleagues.”
 Chimps also have their own way of making life a little easier.
 “Chimps are known to make and use tools for simple tasks like opening fruits and nuts.
 In fact, studies have shown some of these primates to fashion spears to hunt smaller prey and long branches to dig for termites,” according to Caleb Backe, health and wellness expert for Maple Holistics.